unsigned-ru/FlowFieldPathfinding/README.md

 ### Pros:
   - Very efficient if you have many agents, seeking one goal.
   - Can be combined with other pathfinding techniques to suit certain areas.
-  - Can be combined with interesting steering behaviors
+  - Can be combined with interesting steering behaviors.

 ### Cons:
-  - Inneficient for big maps
+  - Inneficient for big maps.
   - Having many goals causes CPU strain.

 ## Sources: